 WHO warns of ‘toxic mix’ as EU chief mulls mandatory Covid jabs

-The new variant, first reported to the World Health Organization by South Africa a week ago, has quickly popped up across continents, darkening economic forecasts and deepening fears of another difficult winter in the northern hemisphere.
+he Omicron variant, first reported to the World Health Organization by South Africa a week ago, has spread rapidly across continents, darkening economic forecasts and deepening fears of another difficult winter in the northern hemisphere.

 “Globally, we have a toxic mix of low vaccine coverage, and very low testing — a recipe for breeding and amplifying variants,” said WHO chief Tedros Adhanom Ghebreyesus, reminding the world that the Delta variant “accounts for almost all cases”.

 “We need to use the tools we already have to prevent transmission and save lives from Delta.
-And if we do that, we will also prevent transmission and save lives from Omicron.”
+And if we do that, we will also prevent transmission and save lives from Omicron,” he said.

-The WHO says it could take several weeks to understand whether or not Omicron is more transmissible, and whether it results in more severe disease — as well as how effective current treatments and vaccines are against it.
+he WHO says it could take several weeks to understand whether or not Omicron is more transmissible, and whether it results in more severe disease — plus the effectiveness of treatments and vaccines against the variant.

 Its detection and spread, however, have highlighted that the now nearly two-year global fight against Covid-19 is far from over.

-Austria has already said it will make Covid jabs compulsory next February, Germany is considering a similar approach, and Greece said Tuesday it would mandate vaccines for over-60s.
+Austria has already said it will make Covid jabs compulsory next February, Germany is mulling following suit and Greece on Tuesday said it will mandate vaccines for over-60s.

-The European Centre for Disease Prevention and Control meanwhile recommended that children aged five to 11 who are at risk of severe Covid should be considered a “priority group” for vaccination.
+he European Centre for Disease Prevention and Control recommended that children aged five to 11 who are at risk of severe Covid should be considered a “priority group” for vaccination.

-Portugal, which has Europe’s highest vaccination rate, reintroduced mask mandates in indoor settings, and aims to administer a third Covid jab to almost one-fifth of its population by the end of the year.
+Portugal, which has Europe’s highest vaccination rate, reintroduced measures to stem infections on Wednesday, including mask mandates in indoor settings, and aims to administer a third Covid jab to almost one-fifth of its population by the end of the year.

 From Wednesday, every adult in Italy became eligible for a Covid booster shot, previously only open to those aged over 40.